Newspaper in Education Institute

 The NIE Institute provided newspaper racks and funding for artists, paint & registering sites with LFL's.

 New Hope Academy & Intl.
 High School

 New Hope Academy (NHA) is an independent K-12 nonprofit school and preschool (ages 3-5), in Prince George's County (MD).
 It opened in 1990 and is certified by the Maryland State Department of Education.
-NHA is a non-sectarian, non-denominational school, which emphasizes a strong academic program and character development based on family values universal to people of all faiths.
-Over 20 faiths and countries are represented.
-Each year we have between 12 and 16 international students.
+NHA is a non-sectarian, non-denominational school, which emphasizes a strong academic program and character development based on family values universal to people of faith and conscience.
+Each year there are one to two dozen international students.